ysyk2021/integrating-ai-into-energy-systems-opportunities-and-challenges/src/chapter-6-1.md

-# Addressing Concerns about Privacy and Security When Using AI in Energy Systems

 Integrating Artificial Intelligence (AI) into energy systems presents significant opportunities for optimizing energy use, reducing waste, and increasing efficiency.
 However, there are concerns about privacy and security when using AI in energy systems.
 In this chapter, we will explore some of these concerns and discuss best practices for addressing them.